Skip to content

 • Yours to export.

-Export every credential and recipient record whenever you want, in open formats.
+Export every certificate and recipient record whenever you want, in open formats.

 Self-host in one command